 BrainWave 5 is compatible with BioCAM DupleX and HyperCAM Alpha.

 BrainWave 4 is packed with customizable features for gathering data with our BioCAM products, conducting online and off-line analyses and exporting results in a variety of formats.
-This is the latest software version and is compatible with Windows 8, Windows 8.1 and Windows 10.
+The latest software version is compatible with Windows 8, Windows 8.1 and Windows 10.
 For more information, watch the video tutorials on our Youtube channel.